-Latest update: 23.09.2024 | by Lili
+Latest update: 05.08.2025 | by Lili

-Amazon launched a new online marketplace in Poland: amazon.pl.
 Amazon is not new to Poland.
-The ecommerce giant has been present in the country since 2009, operating nine fulfillment centers (with a tenth under construction right now).
-The company currently employs over 18.000 people in Poland.
-However, Polish customers (and vendors) had to work with the German marketplace, Amazon.de.
-That changes now.
+The e-Commerce giant has been present in the country since 2014, operating eleven fulfillment centers.
+The company currently supports 70,000 direct and indirect jobs in Poland.
+However, until 2021, Polish customers (and vendors) had to work with the German marketplace, Amazon.de.

 Thanks to the company’s heavy presence in Poland, launching the new marketplace was not as much work as entering a completely new country.
 But, as Amazon has learned from the fiasco at its start in the Swedish market, it made more of an effort than simply machine-translating a website and slapping a flag on top.

 Nevertheless, the marketplace has reached 22.69% of its internet audience in December 2023.
-In comparison, Allegro can boast a 65.22% share, while newcomer Temu reports a 45.91% share and AliExpress is at 29.06%.
+In comparison, Allegro could boast a 65.22% share, while newcomer Temu reported a 45.91% share, and AliExpress was at 29.06%.

-Allegro, the third largest online marketplace in Europe, started out as an auction site similar to eBay.
+Allegro, the third largest online marketplace in Europe, started as an auction site similar to eBay.
 Later, as the company grew, it transformed itself into a comprehensive marketplace not unlike - quite ironically - Amazon.
 Today, Allegro offers fashion, electronics, home decor, groceries, books, beauty products, and much more.
 The company delivers not only within Poland but to other European countries as well, including the UK.

 Although undoubtedly the most popular, Allegro is not the sole actor of the Polish e-Commerce landscape.
 Ceneo.pl is another important player.
 Owned by the same company as Allegro (hence the similar design), Ceneo is mainly a price- and quality comparison service that offers purchases through the site as well.

-Around 15.000 active users and 18.000 sellers are present on the platform.
 Just like Allegro, Ceneo offers various types of household goods, fashion, books, electronics, beauty products, and much more.
 The fast price and quality comparison feature is definitely what makes Ceneo popular among its users.

 Amazon.pl won’t be the first international online marketplace to set up shop in the country.
-In fact, AliExpress, Zalando and eBay are also active players in Poland, not to mention Facebookand its very own marketplace.
-In 2021 AliExpress and Zalando were the most popular international marketplaces on the Polish market.
+In fact, AliExpress, Zalando, and eBay are also active players in Poland, not to mention Facebook and its very own marketplace.
+In 2021, AliExpress and Zalando were the most popular international marketplaces on the Polish market.

 Amazon’s entry has somewhat altered the structure of the Polish e-Commerce market.
 Upon hearing the amazon.pl’s launch announcement, the value of Allegro’s shares dropped by 7% on the Polish stock exchange.